sbitproz/learning-the-web/part1.md

 # Part 1

 ## What are the expectations?
-- The purpose of this plan is to make you familiar with web development / administration.
+- Familiarise yourself with web development / administration.
 - Timeline is flexible.
-- If you reach a certain level of competency you can progress a. with self employment with web administration or regular employment with software development.
+- Outcome pathways self employment with web administration or software engineering

 ## Essential ground skills
 - Familiarity with windows or mac